Warnings for Drizalma Sprinkle

 Major Depressive Disorder

-The most frequently observed adverse reactions in the clinical trials included nausea, headache, decreased weight, and abdominal pain.
+The most Frequently observed adverse reactions in the clinical trials included nausea, headache, decreased weight, and abdominal pain.
 Decreased appetite and weight loss have been observed in association with the use of SSRIs and SNRIs.
-Perform regular monitoring of weight and growth in children and adolescents treated with an SNRI such as duloxetine [see ADVERSE REACTIONS].
-Use of duloxetine delayed-release capsules in a child or adolescent must balance the potential risks with the clinical need [see BOX WARNING and WARNINGS AND PRECAUTIONS].
+Juvenile Animal Toxicology Data

 Geriatric Use

 In an analysis of data from all placebo-controlled-trials, patients treated with duloxetine delayed-release capsules reported a higher rate of falls compared to patients treated with placebo.
 The increased risk appears to be proportional to a patient’s underlying risk for falls.
 Underlying risk appears to increase steadily with age.
-As elderly patients tend to have a higher prevalence of risk factors for falls such as medications, medical comorbidities and gait disturbances, the impact of increasing age by itself on falls during treatment with duloxetine delayed-release capsules is unclear.
-Falls with serious consequences including bone fractures and hospitalizations have been reported [see WARNINGS AND PRECAUTIONS and ADVERSE REACTIONS].
+As geriatric patients tend to have a higher prevalence of risk factors for falls such as medications, medical comorbidities and gait disturbances, the impact of increasing age by itself on falls during treatment with duloxetine delayed-release capsules is unclear.
+Falls with serious consequences including bone fractures and hospitalizations have been reported with duloxetine delayed-release capsules use [see WARNINGS AND PRECAUTIONS and ADVERSE REACTIONS].

 Gender